 A BAS platform delivers visibility that is precisely the missing link in a complete understanding of the real risk associated with a vulnerability.
-By integrating BAS with vulnerability management tools, you have answers for the following critical questions:
+By integrating breach sand attack tools with vulnerability management tools, you have answers for the following critical questions:

 - The overall attack surface for the vulnerability.
 Is the vulnerability present in any highly exploitable environment?

 - External reachability.
 Is the vulnerability exploitable from outside the organization by an external attacker?

 - Critical segments impact.
 How likely is a vulnerability to give an attacker the ability to successfully access a critical asset?

 - Blast radius.
 If successful exploitation occurs, what is the attacker’s potential reach throughout the organization?

 SafeBreach integrates with vulnerability management systems to automatically overlay the above information atop vulnerability data.
 The integration ingests the results of vulnerability scans and augments them with SafeBreach findings from thousands of breach and attack simulations.
 The end result is a prioritized set of vulnerabilities:

 The integration allows for considerable flexibility.
 The user can adjust prioritization parameters to focus on what matters the most, eg. critical exposure, external access, or attack surface.
 In addition, the reports of prioritized vulnerabilities can be viewed or exported to external systems, where they can be augmented with other risk and prioritization data.

 The SafeBreach integration is fully automated, allowing the platform to interact with several of the leading VM tools and their APIs.